officialillumine1/officialillumine1.github.io/README.md

 **TITLE:** [Sales Interactive Dashboard](https://github.com/officialillumine1/officialillumine1.github.io/blob/main/Sales%20Accts%20Real.xlsx)

-**TOOLS USED:** Microsoft Excel (Pivot Chart, Pivot tables, Conditional formating, filters, slicers, timelines)
+**TOOLS USED:** Microsoft Excel (Pivot Chart, Pivot tables, Conditional formating, filters, slicers, map, timelines)

 **PROJECT DESCRIPTION:** Executive Sales Overview Dashboard: This dashboard delivers key sales insights in a concise and visually engaging format.
 It highlights total sales, split into in-store and online performance, with figures for the best-selling product and average sales by category.
 Detailed analytics include quantity sold by product, city-wise sales distribution, and customer spending trends.
 A slicer allows stakeholders to filter data by city, and a timeline provides an overview of sales trends over time.
 Designed for strategic decision-making, this dashboard offers a clear and actionable view of business performance to drive informed discussions and planning.